-24 K. Seifert and R. Hoffmung, Child and Adolescent Development, 5th ed., (New York: Houghton Mifflin, 2000) p 453.
+&lt;sup>27 K. Seifert and R. Hoffmung, Child and Adolescent Development, 5th ed., (New York: Houghton Mifflin, 2000) p 453.

-25 Dr. Bobby Smyth, Consultant Child & Adolescent Psychiatrist, Lucena Clinic 6th Oct.
+&lt;sup>28 Dr. Bobby Smyth, Consultant Child & Adolescent Psychiatrist, Lucena Clinic 6th Oct.
 2009.

-crowd.
-While such a statement may be true, there is also a suggestion that the blame lies entirely with that teen's friends.
-Indeed, if a teen in such circumstances is hanging around with peers who have similar characteristics, all the parents of all the teens are more than likely to make such a statement.
-Yet, they can't all be right!
 It might therefore be more appropriate to question why their teenager has chosen to associate himself or herself with peers who have similar interests.
 Indeed, sometimes parents in this situation focus their attention on hoping their teenager's peers will change, or are convinced that it is the parents of these peers who need to solve the problem.
 However, it is obvious that this attitude and approach are not productive as they shift responsibility for the issues to be addressed: this response to the problem focuses on the need for others to change rather than on parents focusing on their child or their approach.
 Here again, it is worth noting the insights of teenagers who have travelled this road.
-"I blame peer pressure, and my parents then think it's my mates' fault"26 and " The gang blame peer pressure - when they actually want to drink themselves."27
+"I blame peer pressure, and my parents then think it's my mates' fault" and "The gang blame peer pressure - when they actually want to drink themselves."

 All human behaviour - be it positive of negative - has a purpose.
 We partake in positive behaviour to obtain positive feelings for ourselves.
 Similarly we engage in negative behaviour to gain - consciously or unconsciously - a positive feeling.
 This latter point is difficult for some adolescents to grasp, as they are sometimes unable to identify why they behave in a particular manner.
 It therefore needs to be asked what these teens are getting - psychologically speaking - from their involvement with this peer group.
 Is he/she obtaining a sense of belonging from the peer group to compensate or replace that feeling which should be obtained from home?
-Since the balance between family pressure and peer pressure will be coloured by the qualities of the family system,28 it is therefore necessary to ask why a teen has formed a peer bond outside the normal range.
+Since the balance between family pressure and peer pressure will be coloured by the qualities of the family system, it is therefore necessary to ask why a teen has formed a peer bond outside the normal range.
 Addressing this question of why is a necessary prerequisite if the tips outlined elsewhere in this booklet are to be of any help.